ictnlp/StreamSpeech/README.md

 ```
 @inproceedings{streamspeech,
-    title = "StreamSpeech: Simultaneous Speech-to-Speech Translation with Multi-task Learning",
+      title={StreamSpeech: Simultaneous Speech-to-Speech Translation with Multi-task Learning},
-    author = " Zhang, Shaolei and
-      Fang, QingKai and
-      Guo, Shoutao  and
-      Ma, Zhengrui  and
-      Zhang, Min  and
-      Feng, Yang",
+      author={Shaolei Zhang and Qingkai Fang and Shoutao Guo and Zhengrui Ma and Min Zhang and Yang Feng},
+      year={2024},
-    booktitle = "Proceedings of the 62th Annual Meeting of the Association for Computational Linguistics (Long Papers)",
+      booktitle = {Proceedings of the 62th Annual Meeting of the Association for Computational Linguistics (Long Papers)},
-    year = "2024",
-    publisher = "Association for Computational Linguistics"
+      publisher = {Association for Computational Linguistics}
 }
 ```